Technician in blue uniform servicing a wall-mounted air conditioner.

 Date and time

 Your timing of availing of the service can also affect AC installation prices.
-Expect the costs to be higher during summer (which often starts around June) when the demand for such services surges.
+Expect costs to be higher during summer (which often starts around June), when demand for such services surges.
 You’ll also have to wait longer since installers are often busier during this peak season.

 What are some ways to save on air conditioner installation?